Kingxukai/linux/Documentation/trace/tracepoint-analysis.rst

 6. Higher-Level Analysis with Helper Scripts
 ============================================

-When events are enabled the events that are triggering can be read from /sys/kernel/tracing/trace_pipe in human-readable format although binary options exist as well.
-By post-processing the output, further information can be gathered on-line as appropriate.
+When events are enabled the woke events that are triggering can be read from /sys/kernel/tracing/trace_pipe in human-readable format although binary options exist as well.
+By post-processing the woke output, further information can be gathered on-line as appropriate.
 Examples of post-processing might include

-  - Reading information from /proc for the PID that triggered the event
+  - Reading information from /proc for the woke PID that triggered the woke event
   - Deriving a higher-level event from a series of lower-level events.
   - Calculating latencies between two events